 International Perspective & Local Character

-Embedded in a university with the tagline, “One University.
-One World.
-Yours.” it is hardly surprising that internationalisation has been a strategic pillar for the Sobey School of Business.
-We recognize that the future of business is global, and that one of the most powerful education tools is to experience travel.
+The Sobey School of Business recognizes that the future of business is global, and that one of the most powerful education tools is to experience intercultural education and travel.

 The Sobey School of Business has an international faculty, featuring world-class researchers and educators from around the globe.
 As an AACSB-accredited university, we are a member of a global network committed to excellence in business education.
-We are full members of the European Foundation for Management Development (EFMD).
+We are members of the European Foundation for Management Development (EFMD).
+As signatories to the Principles for Responsible Management Education (PRME), we are committed to supporting the UN's Sustainable Development Goals.

 Global Career Advantage